 While I have chosen to work with 1985, it would be real easy to do 1940 to the present.
 Also please note that I have simply drawn my imaginary railroad over the existing roads which presently exist in the area.
 In theory, as the railroad predated the roads, the railroad would own the right-of-way and the roads would have to find another route.
 This same concept could be applied to any area you might wish to create your imaginary Railroad in.
 You don't necessarily have to follow an existing road, highway, trail or abandon RR roadbed.
 You can even create your own where nothing exists.

-The Knik River Railroad which I have described and is shown above is a simple example of creating a freelance railroad.
+The Knik River Railway which I am describing a map sample is a simple example of creating a freelance railroad.
 You may also use this type of thinking to create an imaginary railroad in any place you might like to do so.

 The drawings which I have shown are for discussion purposes only and as I don't have a CAD program, I have to use pencil sketches.
 These are shown in their simplest form and in real life would most likely have curves to fit the locations where they are located.

 Knik River Junction is the Western end of the railroad and where the Depot/General Office Building is located.
 (In N Scale, Cornerstone 3240 or Model Power Arlee 1501.
 In HO Scale, Cornerstone 3063.)
 The Maintenance Shop (in N Scale, Cornerstone 3204 and in HO Scale Cornerstone 3007) and Company Stores Warehouse (in N Scale, Cornerstone 3201 or DPM 510.
 In HO Scale, Cornerstone 3173) are located here.
 Here is located the Interchange tracks where cars are set-out by the Alaska Railroad (ARR) as well the cars routed to the ARR for pick-up.
 There is a Storage Yard as well as a "Y" for turning equipment.
 Other buildings such as houses, a retail store or even a small town could be added at the modelers discretion.